ortus-docs/cfcouchbase-sdk-docs/usage/components/manual_inflation.md

 If you are getting multiple documents back from Couchbase, your **inflateTo** closure will be called once per document.

-**Note:** You can even use `inflate` to when retrieving result sets, or querying Couchbase views and you'll get an array of populated CFCs!
+> **Note** You can even use `inflate` to when retrieving result sets, or querying Couchbase views and you'll get an array of populated CFCs!